Published June 27, 2017

-A hot topic in the tech community, blockchain’s applications may lead to implications for the global digital economic community.
+A hot topic in the tech community, blockchain’s applications may lead to implications for the global digital economy.
 We’ve bit just a taste of the apple with Bitcoin, and it’s here to stay.

 Picture a spreadsheet that is duplicated thousands of times across a network of computers- think Google Drive.
 Then imagine that this network is designed to regularly update this spreadsheet and you have a basic understanding of the blockchain.
 Loss is lowered, collaboration is enhanced, and security is rock-steady.